SethMMorton/natsort/README.rst

 +++++++++++++++++++++++++++++++++++++++++

-This is where the non-numeric characters are also ordered based on their meaning, not on their ordinal value, and a locale-dependent thousands separator is accounted for in the number.
+This is where the non-numeric characters are also ordered based on their meaning, not on their ordinal value, and a locale-dependent thousands separator and decimal separator is accounted for in the number.
 This can be achieved with the ``humansorted`` function:

 .. code-block:: python